hal-uw/gpu_variability_sc22_artifact/sec5b_lammps/README.md

 # Section 5B: LAMMPS on NVIDIA GPUs

 ### Application Overview and Directory Structure
-We used the LAMMPS tarball provided by the Coral-2 suite (https://asc.llnl.gov/coral-2-benchmarks) which uses the REAXC setting as a benchmark.
+We used the LAMMPS tarball provided by the [Coral-2 benchmark suite](https://asc.llnl.gov/coral-2-benchmarks) which uses REAXC settings.
 We ran LAMMPS as a single-GPU experiment.
-For compiling and launching LAMMPS, please see sections [Prerequisites](#prerequisites), [Build Container Image](#build-container-image), and [Run the Application](#run-the-application) below.
+For compiling and launching LAMMPS with default configuration settings, please see sections [Prerequisites](#prerequisites) and [Pull Container Image and Run the Application](#pull-container-image-and-run-the-application) below.
 Read on to customize run time options/arguments/input configuration.
 Below is a breakdown of this directory:

 ```
 ├── src: contains Makefiles and code for compiling LAMMPS binary and associated packages
 ├── reax_benchmark: contains configuration parameters for the REAXC setting
-├── Dockerfile: docker to compile binary and related packages, and create a container that can run LAMMPS directly
+├── lammps-singularity.sh: top-level script that pulls a container image, compiles the lammps binary and related packages and runs LAMMPS
-├── build-lammps.sh: script used by the Dockerfile to build LAMMPS (can be used to run without docker)
+├── build-lammps.sh: script used by the Dockerfile to build LAMMPS (can be used to run without container)
-├── run-lammps.sh: script used by the Dockerfile to run LAMMPS (can be used to run without docker)
+├── run-lammps.sh: script used with the base image to run LAMMPS (can be used to run without container)
 ├── README.md: contains LAMMPS-specific instructions on running the application and adjusting input configurations
 ```